 The Office has annual Service Level Agreements (SLAs) in place with Fiscal Service, ARC for the STAR administration and hosting, and annuitant payroll operations.
-In FY 2020, the SLAs were reviewed and revised to more accurately define responsibilities, required services, and reporting requirements for service providers and to ensure the Office is providing high quality service to annuitants.
+In FY 2021, the SLAs were reviewed and revised to more accurately define responsibilities, required services, and reporting requirements for service providers and to ensure the Office is providing high quality service to annuitants.

-In FY 2021, the Office will collaborate with DCRB to develop a robust SLA to ensure a comprehensive view of service requirements for benefit administration.
+In FY 2021, the Office collaborated with DCRB to develop a robust SLA to ensure a comprehensive view of service requirements for benefit administration.
+The SLA covers FY 2022 and FY 2023.